Picus-Security-Golang-Bootcamp/homework-i-week-2-FevziYuksel/README.md

 We have a list of books.
 This application has 2 tasks.
 1. To show all the books in the application as output.
-2. If the name of the book given as input is available, printing it on the screen; if not, printing a printout stating that the book does not exist.
+2. If the name of the book given as input is available, print it on the screen; if not, it suppose to show us the message "<bookName> is not found".

 ### list command
 ```